-Potential hazards in the home
+Potential hazards in the home (and how to avoid them)

 The best thing about living in a high-rise apartment is the gorgeous sight of the city day and night.
 But it’s also a big potential hazard for kids, especially when you have large windows and ledges that make it oh-so enticing to climb (*shudders*).
 Thankfully, there are some ways to prevent any mishaps!

-Safety gates are a great way to baby proof your home if you live in a house with steps, or want to prevent kids from entering rooms.
+Safety gates are a great way to baby proof your home if you live in a house with steps, or want to prevent kids from entering certain rooms.
 They’re also easy to install, and can be relatively inexpensive to get the job done.
-We love the Safety1st ones sold by Pupsik Studio – they’re easy to use and come in different forms to suit your need.
+We love the Safety1st ones sold by Pupsik Studio – they’re easy to use and come in different forms to suit your needs.
 A simple solution to a problem!

 Have a balcony at home and worried about safety?
 Thankfully, there’s an easy way to protect your toddler from any potential balcony-related injuries: invisible grilles!
 Once installed on your balcony, these thin, sturdy wired grills prevent the little ones from climbing over balustrades.
-There are several companies that offer installation of these grills, so do some research and see which company best suit your needs.
+There are several companies that offer installation of these grills, so do some research and see which company best suit your home.

 Bed rails for cots and beds are handy if you have a baby who loves to roll over in their sleep a lot.
 We love Baby Dan’s wooden bed rail for the tot.
 It’s elegant and helps ensure little ones don’t fall to the floor in the middle of the night when transitioning from the cot to a bed.
 Plus, it’s easy to remove and can be fitted to both sides of the bed if you need it to.